-Follow the link below to set up a Customer Self-Service account (CSS).
+Use this link to set up a Customer Self-Service account (CSS).
 When creating a CSS account, please use the email address you used when previously working with the city.
-For those with questions on how to set up an account, make an inspection request or submit a permit application, please review the user guide.
+For questions on how to set up an account, make an inspection request or submit a permit application, please review the user guide.

 If you need to access a certain case in CSS or need to have your contact records cleaned up, please fill out this Contact Form and send it to P&[email protected] .
 Please also review the CSS Contact Record Best Practices & FAQ.